Skip to content

 Pantry moths are the most commonly known insects to affect households.
 Their eggs take about 30-275 days to be completely hatched.
 This delay can be damaging to the health conditions of humans.

 In reality, pantry moths cannot make you sick even if you eat contaminated food.
 Contaminated food products usually have silky webs around them as a result of the larvae.
-However, eating the eggs of the Indian meal moth or the silky webs on the food products will not cause much harm.

 Despite health experts saying that pantry moths do not cause harm to the health of humans many people still fear consuming them due to having a gross feeling.
-As much as pantry moths do not spread diseases directly to humans it is their activity that could result in diseases in humans.

 When these bugs contaminate the food they can result in bacterial decay in the affected foods.
 These foods when exposed to the environment where bacteria, other microbes, and fungi also exist.

-In addition, they also become unfit for human consumption and when consumed whether raw or cooked serious health problems including food poisoning might ensue.
+In addition, they also become unfit for human consumption, and when consumed whether raw or cooked serious health problems including food poisoning might ensue.

-Therefore, in as much as pantry moths do not spread diseases directly to humans, they can make humans sick indirectly through contaminated food products that attract fungi and other microbes.
+Therefore, as much as pantry moths do not spread diseases directly to humans, they can make humans sick indirectly through contaminated food products that attract fungi and other microbes.
 This is only a very indirect way that pantry moths are harmful to humans.

 Do pantry moths carry disease?

 Pantry moths are pests that feast on processed and dried food in our homes.
 So what makes them a nuisance?
-When they infest your residence, they contaminate the packaged food as well as destroying clothes leading to an economic drain.
+When they infest your residence, they contaminate the packaged food as well as destroy clothes leading to an economic drain.
 The good news is that you can take appropriate actions to control their activities.

 However, pantry moths do not carry disease.
 They are not known to be agents of any known disease; neither do they carry any parasite.
 Furthermore, the same insects do not carry any pathogens that are a threat to human health.

 Despite their harmless nature, house moths including pantry moths are increasing and need to be controlled.
-In April this year, British Broadcasting Corporation revealed a study done by English Heritage in England showing that the percentage of cloth-eating moths increased by twice in five years.
+In April this year, the British Broadcasting Corporation revealed a study done by English Heritage in England showing that the percentage of cloth-eating moths increased by twice in five years.

 • Food processing plants